grazerkunstverein

 His work is held in major public collections worldwide, including mumok (Vienna), Hamburger Kunsthalle (Hamburg), the Whitney Museum of American Art (New York City), the Ludwig Museum (Cologne), the Hammer Museum (Los Angeles), the Baltimore Museum of Art, and the New York Public Library.

 His writing has been featured in several publications, including the monographs Tom Burr, Extrospective: Works 1994–2006 and Anthology: Writings, 1991–2015, both edited by Florence Derieux.
-A forthcoming publication on The Torrington Project—Burr’s re-purposing of a 19th-century factory in Torrington, Connecticut, into an installation-studio-exhibition space from 2021 to 2024—will be published by Primary Information (New York) in Fall 2025.
+Most recently, a publication on The Torrington Project—Burr’s re-purposing of a 19th-century factory in Torrington, Connecticut, into an installation-studio-exhibition space from 2021 to 2024—was published by Primary Information (New York) in August 2025.

 Burr lives and works in New York and Connecticut.